Gottfried Wilhelm Leibniz

 As a philosopher, he was a leading representative of 17th-century rationalism and idealism.
-As a mathematician, his major achievement was the development of differential and integral calculus, independently of Newton's contemporaneous developments.
-Leibniz's notation has been favoured as the conventional and more exact expression of calculus.
+As a mathematician, his major achievement was the development of differential and integral calculus, independently of Newton's developments.
+Although Newton first developed his theory earlier in 1666, and which had been in circulation among mathematicians since 1668, Leibniz's notation has been favoured as the conventional and more exact expression of calculus.
 In addition to his work on calculus, he is credited with devising the modern binary number system which is the basis of modern communications and digital computing (though the English astronomer Thomas Harriot had devised the same system decades before).
 He envisioned the field of combinatorial topology as early as 1679, and helped initiate the field of fractional calculus.

 In the 20th century, Leibniz's notions of the law of continuity and the transcendental law of homogeneity found a consistent mathematical formulation by means of non-standard analysis.
 He was also a pioneer in the field of mechanical calculators.
 While working on adding automatic multiplication and division to Pascal's calculator, he was the first to describe a pinwheel calculator in 1685 and invented the Leibniz wheel, later used in the arithmometer, the first mass-produced mechanical calculator.

 In philosophy and theology, Leibniz is most noted for his optimism, i.e. his conclusion that our world is, in a qualified sense, the best possible world that God could have created, a view sometimes lampooned by other thinkers, such as Voltaire in his satirical novella Candide.
 Leibniz, along with René Descartes and Baruch Spinoza, was one of the three influential early modern rationalists.
 His philosophy also assimilates elements of the scholastic tradition, notably the assumption that some substantive knowledge of reality can be achieved by reasoning from first principles or prior definitions.
 The work of Leibniz anticipated modern logic and still influences contemporary analytic philosophy, such as its adopted use of the term possible world to define modal notions.